Machine Learning (ML) 1

 - Artificial Intelligence/Machine Learning Workshop

-Aly Khimji and I formed a team to deliver the Machine Learning Workshop.
-We went over the fundamentals, made the math portion as fun as possible by coupling it with cool demos, gave out lots of exercises for hands on experience and even made a quiz in the end to test your knowledge and win AI powered real-time translation Google Pixel Buds!
+In delivering the Machine Learning Workshop, we went over the fundamentals, made the math portion as fun as possible by coupling it with cool demos, gave out lots of exercises for hands on experience and even made a quiz in the end to test your knowledge and win AI powered real-time translation Google Pixel Buds!

 It was a huge success, with attendees taking notes, asking questions throughout and engaging in discussions.
 Many people reached out afterwards -leaving their cards for future workshops/training.
 The tip of the iceberg glistened bright indeed.